 You can create notes and notebooks, tag entries, restore older versions of notes, insert audio clips, clip content from webpages, mark-up embedded media, and make sketches with your finger or stylus.
 You don’t have to worry about getting stuck without access to your information, because you can always access your notes when you’re offline.

 It’s ugly tho!

-I’ve had ColorNote on all my phone since 2014 or so.
-It’s on every device.
+I’ve had ColorNote on all my phones since 2014 or so.
 Honestly, I couldn’t choose between ColorNote, Evernote and Google Keep.
 They each perform a different function for me on my device.
 Sometimes I pin it on my homescreen and my life is easier!